-The Avenue the months.
-ELG Past and Present Talk about the lives of the people around them and their roles in society; Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; Understand the past through settings, characters and events encountered in books read in class and storytelling; 4 Notices detailed features of objects in their environment Can talk about some of the things they have observed such as plants, animals, natural and found objects In pretend play, imitates everyday actions and events from own family and cultural background, e.g. making and drinking tea, going to the barbers, being a cat, dog or bird Learns that they have similarities and differences that connect them to, and distinguish them from, others Enjoys playing with small world reconstructions, building on first-hand experiences, e.g. visiting farms, garages, train Opportunities within Provision Provide opportunities, both indoors and out, for babies and toddlers to see people and things beyond the baby room, including the activities of older children.
+Talk about the lives of the people around them and their roles in society; Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class; Understand the past through settings, characters and events encountered in books read in class and storytelling; Understand the past through settings, characters and events encountered in books read in class and storytelling; Understand the past through settings, characters and events encountered in books read in class and storytelling; Understand the past through settings, characters and events encountered in books read in class and storytelling; Understand the past through settings, characters and events encountered in books and easy playing with: Opportunities Provide opportunities, both indoors and out, for babies and toddlers to see people and things beyond the baby room, including the activities of older children.
 Collect stories for, and make books about, children in the group, showing things they like to do and things that are important to them, in languages that are relevant to them wherever possible.
 Provide books and resources which represent children's diverse backgrounds and which avoid negative stereotypes, ensuring different cultures are represented but especially the backgrounds of the children in the room.
-Make photographic books about the children in the setting and encourage parents to contribute to these.
-Share photographs of children's families, friends, pets or favourite people, both indoors and out. tracks, walking by river or lake Enjoys joining in with family customs and routines Remembers and talks about significant events in their own experience Recognises and describes special times or events for family or friends Comments and asks questions about aspects of their familiar world such as the place where they live or the natural world Talks about why things happen and how things work Developing an understanding of growth, decay and changes over time
+Make photographic books about the children in the setting and The Avenue of the The second state of the se Opportunities within Provision • Provide opportunities, both indoors and out, for babies and toddlers to see people and things beyond the baby room, including the activities of older children.
+Collect stories for, and make books about, children in the group, showing things they like to do and things that are important to them, in languages that are relevant to them wherever possible. • Provide books and resources which represent children's diverse backgrounds and which avoid negative stereotypes, ensuring different cultures are represented but especially the backgrounds of the children in the room. • Make photographic books about the children in the setting and Tal Kni nov Ur Notices detailed features of objects in their environment Can talk about some of the things they have observed such as plants, animals, natural and found objects In pretend play, imitates everyday actions and events from own family and cultural background, e.g. making and drinking tea, going to the barbers, being a cat, dog or bird Learns that they have similarities and differences that connect them to, and distinguish them from, others Enjoys playing with small world reconstructions, building on first-hand experiences, e.g. visiting farms, garages, train within Provision see old Co this tho Provision Record Co this tho Provision Record Sho Recognises and describes special times or events for family or friends Comments and asks questions about aspects of their familiar world such as the place where they live or the natural world Talks about why things happen and how things work Developing an understanding of growth, decay and